 Julia Ayala Harris

 Julia has a background in nonprofit management, organizational development, and program evaluation.
 She is currently pursuing a Masters of Public Administration at the University of Oklahoma.
 Julia was an international aid worker for several years in Kenya and South Sudan.
 Upon her return to the U.S. Julia was the Executive Director of a nonprofit for transitional housing for homeless women and children, permanent supportive housing for people with disabilities, as well as collaborative initiatives to close the digital divide.
 Prior to coming to Cimarron Opera, she worked at an alternative to incarceration program for pregnant woman and mothers in Oklahoma county.

 Julia is an Executive Council member for the The Episcopal Church, the Board of Directors for the multi-national denomination, where she serves as the Vice-Chair of the Advocacy and Networking Joint Standing Committee.
 Julia represented The Episcopal Church as a member of the first official delegation to the United Nations Commission on the Status of Women (UNCSW) in March 2015.
 In March of 2016, she served as the one provincial delegate from The Episcopal Church on the Anglican Communion Delegation to UNCSW.

 Kevin W. Smith

-In 1996, Kevin Smith was chosen by his mentor Thomas Carey to become music director of Cimarron Circuit Opera Company.
-Since that time, he has had the opportunity to work with hundreds of singers, several stage directors, and has racked up well over 1,000 performances of opera, operetta, children’s opera, Broadway and musical theatre shows, recitals, and special presentations.
-Some of his favorites include: Hansel & Gretel, Amahl & the Night Visitors, Cosi fan tutte, The Pearl Fishers, Martha, The Merry Widow, La Pizza con Funghi and seven Gilbert and Sullivan operettas.
+In 1996 Kevin was chosen by his mentor Thomas Carey to become music director of what was then known as Cimarron Circuit Opera Company.
+Since that time, he has had the opportunity to collaborate with hundreds of singers, several stage directors, and has racked up well over 1,000 performances of opera, operetta, children’s opera, Broadway and musical theatre shows, recitals, and special presentations.
+Kevin describes himself as “an incurable teacher” who strives to turn every situation into an opportunity for learning something new or reinforcing something already learned.